How did you do in meeting your health goals in 2023?

 Let's say you aim to exercise for 60 minutes a day.

 If you currently don't do any exercise at all, suddenly dedicating an hour a day to it is a huge commitment.
-What's more, throwing yourself into a fitness plan in such a way increases the risk you injure yourself, which is likely to discourage you from training once you're better.
+Plus, throwing yourself into a fitness plan in such a way increases the risk of injuring yourself, which may discourage you from training once you're better.

-If you have such an aim, aim to be at that level by the end of the year.
+If you have such a goal, aim to be at that level by the end of 2024.

 Break your goal down to make it more achievable so you can celebrate success.
 For example, you could aim to exercise for 10 – 20 minutes per day between January and March.
-Once you achieve that goal, you can increase the length or intensity of your exercise.
+Once you achieve that goal, you can increase the length or intensity of your exercise throughout the year.

-We're not machines; you must recognise that when setting your health goals.
-It's also vital your mindset isn't one where you deem yourself a failure if you don’t hit your objective on a given day.
+We're not machines; recognise that when setting your health goals.
+And you mustn't deem yourself a failure if you don't hit your objective on a given day.

 4. As well as setting a goal, plan how you can facilitate it

-As well as setting a goal, make sure you put anything you need in place to help you make it happen.
+As well as having a goal, ensure you put anything you need in place to help you make it happen.

-For example, you might set some health goals at work, such as taking a walk at lunchtime or ensuring you eat lunch away from your desk.
+For example, you might set some health goals at work, such as walking at lunchtime or ensuring you eat lunch away from your desk.

 Both are worthy health goals.
 What can you do to ensure you can achieve them?